-Actress and activist Olivia Wilde is a modern day renaissance woman, starring in many of Hollywood's acclaimed productions, while simultaneously giving back to the community.
+Actress and activist Olivia Wilde is a modern day renaissance woman, starring in many acclaimed film productions, while simultaneously giving back to the community.

-Wilde was raised in Georgetown, Washington, D.C., and spent her summers in Ardmore, County Waterford, a small seaside resort and fishing village in Ireland.
-She attended the private and prestigious Georgetown Day School, as well as, Phillips Academy in Andover, Massachusetts, graduating in 2002.
+She was raised in Georgetown, Washington, D.C., and spent her summers in Ardmore, County Waterford, Ireland.
+She attended the private Georgetown Day School, as well as, Phillips Academy in Andover, Massachusetts, graduating in 2002.
 She was accepted to Bard College, another highly selective private school in Duchess County, New York but deferred her enrollment three times in order to pursue an acting career.
 She later studied at the Gaiety School of Acting in Dublin, Ireland.

-Wilde's breakthrough role was as Dr. Remy "Thirteen" Hadley in the medical-drama television series, House (2004) when she joined the cast in 2007 and appeared on the show until the series end in 2012.
+Wilde is known for her television roles as Alex Kelly in The O.C.
+(2003) from 2004-2005 and Dr. Remy "Thirteen" Hadley in the medical-drama television series, House (2004) when she joined the cast in 2007 and appeared on the show until the series end in 2012.

 Wilde made her Broadway debut in the play "1984" at the Hudson Theatre in New York City in 2017.
-She is set to star in Life Itself (2018) and A Vigilante (2018).View Full Bio
+She has recently starred in Life Itself (2018) and A Vigilante (2018).View Full Bio